PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 - [ ] 16 x Black Neodyme Magnet
 - [ ] Bamboo Parts E, F, L, M, N, P

-* Insert **8 Black Neodyme Magnets** in the **Bamboo Parts E, L, M** in the same way to have the same magnet polarity on all this assembly: 🔴Red Dots = Polarity A.
+* Insert **8 Black Neodyme Magnets** in the **Bamboo Parts E, L, M** in the same way to have the same magnet polarity on all these assemblies: 🔴Red Dots = Polarity A.
 ![Assemble_Magnet_PolarityA_1](images/Magnet_PolarityA_1.png "Assemble_Magnet_PolarityA_1")
 ![Assemble_Magnet_PolarityA_2](images/Magnet_PolarityA_2.png "Assemble_Magnet_PolarityA_2")

 * Insert **8 Black Neodyme Magnets** in the **Bamboo Parts F, N, P**
-<ins>in the opposite polarity as Polarity A</ins> and all in the same way to have the same magnet polarity on all this assembly: :blue_circle:Blue Dots = Polarity B.
+<ins>in the opposite polarity as Polarity A</ins> and all in the same way to have the same magnet polarity on all these assemblies: :blue_circle:Blue Dots = Polarity B.
 ![Assemble Magnet PolarityB 1](images/Magnet_PolarityB_1.png "Assemble_Magnet_PolarityB_1")

 !!! warning

 	Be really careful to the polarity of your magnets, it will define if parts can be magnetized to each other or not.
+You can check F with E, P with L or N with M.

 ## Step 4: Assemble inserts